badlydrawnrob/print-first-css/README.md

 ## Quick intro

-A simple starting point for typographic css projects.
+> You might ask yourself, "who on earth prints these days"?
+I do!
+> Quite often actually.
+As an offline reference to websites, a CV for potential employers; someday, perhaps an eBook.

+This framework is meant for simple layouts like eBooks, PDFs.
+It can be used for rudimentary websites and blogs, and is a solid typographic base for child themes.
+It's core purpose is to make reading pleasurable in print-like format.

 Only the essentials here, folks:

 - No fluff, no grid system
-- Great for presentations, ebooks, or pdfs
+- Basic styling for presentations, ebooks, or pdfs
+- Can be used as a base for websites (and custom print styles)
+- Preview styles in the [`specimen`](./build/markdown/specimen.html) file.

 ### Why print first?

 Print is often a second citizen these days, but it's useful!
-You might need to rattle off presentations or share ideas quickly, or perhaps you're an author publishing an ebook.
+You might need to rattle off presentations, write a proposal, [build a CV](https://github.com/badlydrawnrob/print-first-cv), or share ideas quickly.
+Or, perhaps you're an author publishing an ebook?

 Write it down with Markdown, then convert with the app of your choice:

 - [Pandoc](https://pandoc.org) if you know what a terminal is,
-- [Marked](http://marked2app.com) if you like an app to do the work,
+- [Marked](http://marked2app.com) if you prefer GUIs,
-- Print with Safari, Chrome or Firefox
+- For websites, you can print or [create a PDF](https://support.apple.com/en-gb/guide/mac-help/mchlp1531/mac) with your browser.

 #### Print first, screen second